-- 1. The section deals with development and design contracts.
-This section balances between the two results.
-This section incorporates the differences between results and efforts, but makes the distinction depend on judgments about payment expectations.
-The test here gives a better measure for courts to use to determine which implied obligation fits than does the current test involving whether the contract involves goods (article 2 fitness) or services. - Design contracts involving software are a setting in which litigation is common over whether the contract involves goods or services under current law.
-Those cases choose between a warranty of result and a warranty of effort based on whether the court viewed the transaction as involving goods (result) or services (effort).
-The reported cases split on this issue, often turning on the subjective view of the court, rather than on any differences in the actual transactions.
+General Notes: - 1.
+This section builds on existing Article 2-315, but substantially alters the concepts contained in that section to fit the diverse traditions that exist in the various information industries that are covered by Article 2B.
+In computer software contracts, the issues raised here are most often encountered in development and design contracts.
+There, the basic issue is whether (if not disclaimed) the appropriate implied obligation involves an obligation to produce a satisfactory result (present in sales of goods contract) or an obligation to make workmanlike efforts (present in services contracts).
+The software cases choose between a warranty of result and a warranty of effort based on whether the court views the transaction as involving goods (result) or

+- services (effort).
+The reported cases split on this issue, often turning on the subjective impressions of the court, rather than on any differences in the actual transactions.
 Compare USM Corp. v.
 Arthur Little Systems, Inc., 28 Mass.
 App.
-Ct.
 108, 546 N.E.2d 888 (1989) (goods); Neilson Business Equipment Center, Inc. v.
 Italo Monteleone, M.D., 524 A.2d 1172 (Del.
 1987) (goods) with Micro-Managers, Inc. v.
 Gregory, 147 Wis.2d 500, 434 N.W.2d 97 (Wisc.
 App.
 1988) (services); Wharton Management Group v.
 Sigma Consultants, Inc., 1990 WESTLAW 18360, aff'd 582 A.2d 936 (Del.
 1990) (services contract); Data Processing Services, Inc. v.
 LH Smith Oil Corp., 492 N.E.2d 314 (Ind.
 Ct.
 App.
 1986) (services). - 2.
 Software development contracts are covered under Article 2B without regard to classification of the contract as involving services or goods.
-This is important in eliminating uncertainty and arbitrary factors determining outcome.
-Under current law, the distinction between goods and services affects the applicability of the implied warranty of fitness.
-Services contracts involving custom design do not call into play a warranty that the result of the services fits the licensee's purposes.
-This is because the focus is on the process of performance, rather than the outcome.
-See Micro-Managers, Inc. v.
-Gregory, 147 Wis.2d 500, 434 N.W.2d 97 (Wisc.
-App.
-1988); Milau Associates v.
-North Avenue Development Corp., 42 N.Y.2d 482, 398 N.Y.S.2d 882, 368 N.E.2d 1247 (N.Y.
-1977) (An implied warranty is inconsistent with the nature of the contract.
+Given that coverage, subsection (a) presents a different approach to determining which type of implied obligation is appropriate.
+That approach in effect attempts to directly identify a consistent factor that will indicate which type of implied obligation is appropriate in the circumstances.
+The factor centers on whether the agreement hinges payment on the time and effort spent (services like) or only on the completion of an adequate product (goods like).
+While the section refers to all of the circumstances as providing the basis for this determination, it is clear that the express contract terms on the relevant point control. - During the June Meeting, the Committee expanded the section to cover more than computer program cases.
+Given that expansion, a third body of case law becomes important as to warranties.
+This is the body of case law that holds that, in some situations, as a matter of law, the implied obligation of either type stated in subsection (a) can never arise.
+See Milau Associates v.
+North Avenue Development Corp., 42 N.Y.2d 482, 398 N.Y.S.2d 882, 368 N.E.2d 1247 (N.Y.1977) (An implied warranty is inconsistent with the nature of the contract.
 Fitness of outcome can be contracted for only as an express warranty.).
-In contrast, custom contracts treated as sales of goods may create implied warranties of fitness pursuant to UCC 2-315 if the vendor's expertise is relied on by the vendee.
-See USM Corp. v.
-Arthur Little Systems, Inc., 28 Mass.
-App.
-Ct.
-108, 546 N.E.2d 888 (1989). - 3.
+That approach is, of course, common in publishing and entertainment industries.
+In new subsection (c), it is made clear that the implied warranty does not arise for published content as to creation or distribution in general.
+It may arise, however, if an expert selects among existing products to suit the other party's needs. - 4.
 Subsection (b) provides an implied warranty of system integration.
 This differs from the fitness concept, but is closely related to that concept.
 The obligation is that the selected components will actually function as a system.
 That is an additional step beyond the obvious fact that the components themselves must be separately functional in a manner consistent with the contract.